already5chosen/softpc/half-baked/core_v5/readme.txt

  - Drive register file address with indices of the registers A and B
  - Latch instruction word
  - Calculate NextPC
-3. Regfile
+3. Execute
- - Latch value of the register A
- - Latch the second ALU/AGU/shifter input - either value of the register B or immediate operand
  - For calls and NextPC - write NextPC to destination register (rA=r31 or rC)
  - Calculate branch target of taken PC-relative branches
  - Jumps and calls - reload PC and finish
- - Unconditional Branch - reload PC with NextPC and continue to Fetch+Branch phase (effectively finish)
+ - Conditional Branch - reload PC with NextPC and continue to Fetch+Branch phase (effectively finish)
  - The rest of instruction - reload PC with NextPC and continue
-5. Execute
  - Start ALU/AGU/Shifter operations
  - Latch writedata
  - All instructions except conditional branches and memory loads continue to writeback phase
-6. Branch [Optional, used only by PC-relative branches]
- - Conditionally or unconditionally update PC with branch target
-7. Load_Address (Optional, used only by memory loads)
+4. Load_Address (Optional, used only by memory loads)
  - Drive tcm_rdaddress and avm_address/control buses
  - For Avalon-mm accesses: remain at this phase until fabric de-asserts avm_waitrequest signal
-8. Load_Data (Optional, used only by memory loads)
+5. Load_Data (Optional, used only by memory loads)
  - For Avalon-mm accesses: remain at this phase until fabric asserts avm_readdatavalid signal
  - For byte and half-word accesses: align and sign-extend or zero-extend Load data
+6. Branch [Optional, used only by PC-relative branches]
+ - Conditionally or unconditionally update PC with branch target
-9. Writeback/Store
+7. Writeback/Store
  - For ALU/Shift/Load: write result of the instruction into register file.
  - For stores: drive memory address/control/*_writedata and *_byteenable buses
  - For Avalon-mm stores: remain at this phase until fabric de-asserts avm_waitrequest signal